nikolaussucher/microbiology-text/methods_and_tools.Rmd

 Electron microscopes are expensive to build and maintain, but the capital and running costs of confocal light microscope systems now overlaps with those of basic electron microscopes.
 Microscopes designed to achieve high resolutions must be housed in stable buildings (sometimes underground) with special services such as magnetic field canceling systems.

 The samples largely have to be viewed in vacuum, as the molecules that make up air would scatter the electrons.
-An exception is liquid-phase electron microscopy[33] using either a closed liquid cell or an environmental chamber, for example, in the environmental scanning electron microscope, which allows hydrated samples to be viewed in a low-pressure (up to 20 Torr or 2.7 kPa) wet environment.
-Various techniques for in situ electron microscopy of gaseous samples have been developed as well.[34]
+An exception is liquid-phase electron microscopy using either a closed liquid cell or an environmental chamber, for example, in the environmental scanning electron microscope, which allows hydrated samples to be viewed in a low-pressure (up to 20 Torr or 2.7 kPa) wet environment.
+Various techniques for in situ electron microscopy of gaseous samples have been developed as well.

 Scanning electron microscopes operating in conventional high-vacuum mode usually image conductive specimens; therefore non-conductive materials require conductive coating (gold/palladium alloy, carbon, osmium, etc.).
 The low-voltage mode of modern microscopes makes possible the observation of non-conductive specimens without coating.
 Non-conductive materials can be imaged also by a variable pressure (or environmental) scanning electron microscope.

 Small, stable specimens such as carbon nanotubes, diatom frustules and small mineral crystals (asbestos fibres, for example) require no special treatment before being examined in the electron microscope.
 Samples of hydrated materials, including almost all biological specimens have to be prepared in various ways to stabilize them, reduce their thickness (ultrathin sectioning) and increase their electron optical contrast (staining).
 These processes may result in artifacts, but these can usually be identified by comparing the results obtained by using radically different specimen preparation methods.
-Since the 1980s, analysis of cryofixed, vitrified specimens has also become increasingly used by scientists, further confirming the validity of this technique.[35][36][37]
+Since the 1980s, analysis of cryofixed, vitrified specimens has also become increasingly used by scientists, further confirming the validity of this technique.

 ## Microbiological Culture

 A microbiological culture, or microbial culture, is a method of multiplying microbial organisms by letting them reproduce in predetermined culture medium under controlled laboratory conditions.
 Microbial cultures are foundational and basic diagnostic methods used as a research tool in molecular biology.

 Microbial cultures are used to determine the type of organism, its abundance in the sample being tested, or both.
 It is one of the primary diagnostic methods of microbiology and used as a tool to determine the cause of infectious disease by letting the agent multiply in a predetermined medium.
-For example, a throat culture is taken by scraping the lining of tissue in the back of the throat and blotting the sample into a medium to be able to screen for harmful microorganisms, such as Streptococcus pyogenes, the causative agent of strep throat.[1]
+For example, a throat culture is taken by scraping the lining of tissue in the back of the throat and blotting the sample into a medium to be able to screen for harmful microorganisms, such as Streptococcus pyogenes, the causative agent of strep throat.
 Furthermore, the term culture is more generally used informally to refer to "selectively growing" a specific kind of microorganism in the lab.

 It is often essential to isolate a pure culture of microorganisms.
 A pure (or axenic) culture is a population of cells or multicellular organisms growing in the absence of other species or types.
 A pure culture may originate from a single cell or single organism, in which case the cells are genetic clones of one another.
 For the purpose of gelling the microbial culture, the medium of agarose gel (agar) is used.
 Agar is a gelatinous substance derived from seaweed.
 A cheap substitute for agar is guar gum, which can be used for the isolation and maintenance of thermophiles.

 There are several types of bacterial culture methods that are selected based on the agent being cultured and the downstream use.

-Broth cultures[edit]
+Broth cultures
 One method of bacterial culture is liquid culture, in which the desired bacteria are suspended in a liquid nutrient medium, such as Luria Broth, in an upright flask.
 This allows a scientist to grow up large amounts of bacteria for a variety of downstream applications.

 Liquid cultures are ideal for preparation of an antimicrobial assay in which the experimenter inoculates liquid broth with bacteria and lets it grow overnight (they may use a shaker for uniform growth).
 Then they would take aliquots of the sample to test for the antimicrobial activity of a specific drug or protein (antimicrobial peptides).

 As an alternative, the microbiologist may decide to use static liquid cultures.
-These cultures are not shaken and they provide the microbes with an oxygen gradient.[2]
+These cultures are not shaken and they provide the microbes with an oxygen gradient.

-Agar plates[edit]
+Agar plates
 Microbiological cultures can be grown in petri dishes of differing sizes that have a thin layer of agar-based growth medium.
 Once the growth medium in the petri dish is inoculated with the desired bacteria, the plates are incubated at the optimal temperature for the growing of the selected bacteria (for example, usually at 37 degrees Celsius, or the human body temperature, for cultures from humans or animals, or lower for environmental cultures).
 After the desired level of growth is achieved, agar plates can be stored upside down in a refrigerator for an extended period of time to keep bacteria for future experiments.

 There are a variety of additives that can be added to agar before it is poured into a plate and allowed to solidify.
 Some types of bacteria can only grow in the presence of certain additives.
 This can also be used when creating engineered strains of bacteria that contain an antibiotic-resistance gene.
 When the selected antibiotic is added to the agar, only bacterial cells containing the gene insert conferring resistance will be able to grow.
 This allows the researcher to select only the colonies that were successfully transformed.

-Agar based dipsticks[edit]
+Agar based dipsticks
-Miniaturised version of agar plates implemented to dipstick formats, eg. Dip Slide, Digital Dipstick [3] show potential to be used at the point-of-care for diagnosis purposes.
+Miniaturised version of agar plates implemented to dipstick formats, eg. Dip Slide, Digital Dipstick  show potential to be used at the point-of-care for diagnosis purposes.
 They have advantages over agar plates since they are cost effective and their operation does not require expertise or laboratory environment, which enable them to be used at the point-of-care.

 Stab cultures

 Stab cultures are similar to agar plates, but are formed by solid agar in a test tube.
 Bacteria is introduced via an inoculation needle or a pipette tip being stabbed into the center of the agar.
-Bacteria grow in the punctured area.[4]
+Bacteria grow in the punctured area.
 Stab cultures are most commonly used for short-term storage or shipment of cultures.

-Culture collections[edit]
+Culture collections
-Microbial culture collections focus on the acquisition, authentication, production, preservation, catalogueing and distribution of viable cultures of standard reference microorganisms, cell lines and other materials for research in microbial systematics.[5][6]
+Microbial culture collections focus on the acquisition, authentication, production, preservation, catalogueing and distribution of viable cultures of standard reference microorganisms, cell lines and other materials for research in microbial systematics.
 Culture collection are also repositories of type strains.

 ### Growth Medium

-A growth medium or culture medium is a solid, liquid, or semi-solid designed to support the growth of a population of microorganisms or cells via the process of cell proliferation[1] or small plants like the moss Physcomitrella patens.[2]
-Different types of media are used for growing different types of cells.[3]
+A growth medium or culture medium is a solid, liquid, or semi-solid designed to support the growth of a population of microorganisms or cells via the process of cell proliferation or small plants like the moss Physcomitrella patens.
+Different types of media are used for growing different types of cells.

 The two major types of growth media are those used for cell culture, which use specific cell types derived from plants or animals, and those used for microbiological culture, which are used for growing microorganisms such as bacteria or fungi.
-The most common growth media for microorganisms are nutrient broths and agar plates; specialized media are sometimes required for microorganism and cell culture growth.[1]
+The most common growth media for microorganisms are nutrient broths and agar plates; specialized media are sometimes required for microorganism and cell culture growth.
 Some organisms, termed fastidious organisms, require specialized environments due to complex nutritional requirements.
 Viruses, for example, are obligate intracellular parasites and require a growth medium containing living cells.

 he most common growth media for microorganisms are nutrient broths (liquid nutrient medium) or lysogeny broth medium.
 Liquid media are often mixed with agar and poured via a sterile media dispenser into Petri dishes to solidify.
 These agar plates provide a solid medium on which microbes may be cultured.
 They remain solid, as very few bacteria are able to decompose agar (the exception being some species in the genera: Cytophaga, Flavobacterium, Bacillus, Pseudomonas, and Alcaligenes).
-Bacteria grown in liquid cultures often form colloidal suspensions.[4][5]
+Bacteria grown in liquid cultures often form colloidal suspensions.

-The difference between growth media used for cell culture and those used for microbiological culture is that cells derived from whole organisms and grown in culture often cannot grow without the addition of, for instance, hormones or growth factors which usually occur in vivo.[6]
+The difference between growth media used for cell culture and those used for microbiological culture is that cells derived from whole organisms and grown in culture often cannot grow without the addition of, for instance, hormones or growth factors which usually occur in vivo.
 In the case of animal cells, this difficulty is often addressed by the addition of blood serum or a synthetic serum replacement to the medium.
 In the case of microorganisms, no such limitations exist, as they are often unicellular organisms.
 One other major difference is that animal cells in culture are often grown on a flat surface to which they attach, and the medium is provided in a liquid form, which covers the cells.
 In contrast, bacteria such as Escherichia coli may be grown on solid or in liquid media.

-An important distinction between growth media types is that of defined versus undefined media.[1]
+An important distinction between growth media types is that of defined versus undefined media.
 A defined medium will have known quantities of all ingredients.
 For microorganisms, they consist of providing trace elements and vitamins required by the microbe and especially defined carbon and nitrogen sources.
 Glucose or glycerol are often used as carbon sources, and ammonium salts or nitrates as inorganic nitrogen sources.
 An undefined medium has some complex ingredients, such as yeast extract or casein hydrolysate, which consist of a mixture of many chemical species in unknown proportions.
 Undefined media are sometimes chosen based on price and sometimes by necessity – some microorganisms have never been cultured on defined media.

 A good example of a growth medium is the wort used to make beer.
 The wort contains all the nutrients required for yeast growth, and under anaerobic conditions, alcohol is produced.
 When the fermentation process is complete, the combination of medium and dormant microbes, now beer, is ready for consumption.
 The main types are